clr/trie/README.md

 An Autocomplete object is a coordinator.
 It iterates through the corpus using a WordEnumerator object.
 Each word emitted is sent through an Encoder.
 The Encoder builds a tree using a CharNode to represent a single letter at each node.
-That is how the C-Trie is built.
+That is how the Trie is built.
 To query it, an Autocomplete object [still a coordinator] runs a Finder object on the tree of CharNodes.
 This returns a CharNode that represents the prefix match if there is one.
 This